fly2plan/fixm-to-acris-chaincode-api/README.md

 # api-middleware for fixmtoacristransformer chaincode.

-The middleware to support chaincode operations on the fixtoacris transformer.
+The middleware to support chaincode operations on the fixmtoacristransformer chaincod.

 ## Features of the Client SDK!
 The Client SDK is written with Typescript offered by Nest.js which makes it easy to plugin lots of predefined functionalities.
 Like the ones mentioned Below.
-For more details about [Nest.js](https://nestjs.com/) the paths of all the certificates__
+For more details about [Nest.js](https://nestjs.com/)

+### NetworkConnection profile

+update the connection.json file depndes on the envipornment where the chaincode deployed.